danielj0nes/Activate-Windows10-Pro-Script/README.md

 The script enters in a valid (but already used) Windows 10 license code, it then replaces the Windows key management server with a different server that will always return "valid" on an invalid key.

-There is no risk with this script; should the kms server go down, there are plenty of other serves to choose from: https://gist.github.com/vikassaini01/802ebf2b445154692d103cb04fd2bb9b
+There is no risk with this script; should the kms server go down, there are plenty of other servers to choose from: https://gist.github.com/vikassaini01/802ebf2b445154692d103cb04fd2bb9b